jameshay218/virosolver/README.md

 example_gp_partab <- example_gp_partab %>% filter(names == "intercept") %>% mutate(fixed=1)
 ```

-### Priors
+### 4.2 Priors

 We need to specify priors on all estimated model parameters.
 We use
 informative priors for the Ct model, as we need to constrain its shape
-somewhat to ensure identifiability of the incidence curve.
-We can use
+based on our knowledge of viral kinetics to ensure identifiability of
-less informative priors for the epidemic model, as that’s what we’re
+the incidence curve.
+We use less informative priors for the epidemic
-most interested in estimating.
-Here, we use the example parameter table
+model, as that’s what we’re interested in estimating.
+Here, we use the
-to find the prior *means* for each model parameter, and then we set the
+example parameter table to find the **prior means** for each model
+parameter, and then we set the prior **standard deviations**.
+We then
-prior *standard deviations*.
-We then define a function to be used later,
+define a function to be used later, which takes a vector of parameters
-which takes a vector of parameters (with names corresponding to entries
+(with names corresponding to entries in the parameter table), which
-in the parameter table), which returns a single log prior probability.
+returns a single log prior probability.

 ``` r
 ## Read in the SEIR model parameter control table